Commission on Elections data breach

-On March 27, 2016, hackers under the banner "Anonymous Philippines" hacked into the website of the Philippine Commission on Elections (COMELEC) and defaced it.
+On March 27, 2016, hackers under the banner mac "Anonymous Philippines" hacked into the website of the Philippine Commission on Elections (COMELEC) and defaced it.
 The hackers left a message calling for tighter security measures on the vote counting machines (VCM) to be used during the 2016 Philippine general election on May 9.
 Within the day a separate group of hackers, LulzSec Pilipinas posted an online link to what it claims to be the entire database of COMELEC and updated the post to include three mirror link to the index of the database's downloadable files.
 The leaked files by LulzSec Pilipinas amounts to 340 gigabytes.